Guide

 Understanding double-entry bookkeeping

-The concept of debits and credits is the foundation of double-entry bookkeeping.
-In this system, every transaction affects at least two accounts.
+Double-entry bookkeeping is an accounting method where every transaction affects at least two accounts.
 One account receives a debit, and another receives a credit.

-Think of double-entry bookkeeping as a way to keep your business's financial story complete.
-This method ensures that your books are always in balance.
-You get a clear and accurate view of your financial health.
-You can confidently track where your money comes from and where it goes.
+This system keeps your books balanced at all times.
+You get a clear view of your financial health and can track exactly where your money comes from and where it goes.

 Rules you need to know

-5 fundamental rules govern how debits and credits work in all accounting systems.
+Five fundamental rules govern how debits and credits work in double-entry accounting.
 Master these rules to maintain accurate financial records:

 Five main account types organize all your business transactions in the general ledger.
 Each account tracks different aspects of your finances and can include sub-accounts for more detailed tracking.